 Facilities and equipment

 The nuclear medicine facility at Mayo Clinic is the largest in the region, performing more than 26,000 procedures annually.
-These procedures are performed at multiple locations at Mayo Clinic — one site at Mayo Clinic Hospital, Methodist Campus; two sites at Mayo Clinic Hospital, Saint Marys Campus; and via a mobile service.
+These procedures are performed at one site at Mayo Clinic Hospital, Methodist Campus, and two sites at Mayo Clinic Hospital, Saint Marys Campus.

 In addition to the two hospital campuses, which make up Mayo Clinic Hospital — Rochester, the Mayo Clinic campus in Rochester, Minnesota, includes an extensive outpatient complex and substantial research and education facilities.
 This Mayo Clinic site is among the largest, most advanced medical centers in the world.